While the working world has made plenty of strides with gender diversity, we still have a long way to go in order to achieve true equality.

 Consider these statistics:

 The bottom line is this: barriers continue to exist for women in the workplace, and organizations continue to search for impactful ways to make a change.
 Why?
-Evidence proves it out; gender diversity is a must for today’s companies, and increasing gender diversity helps fuel a high-performing and profitable organization.
+Evidence proves that gender diversity is a must for today’s companies, and increasing gender diversity helps fuel a high-performing and profitable organization.

 Here’s why gender diversity matters in the modern workplace: